Julian Hartridge: Death and legacy

 In an article printed in the New York Times, after his death, it was reported that Representative Hartridge was much admired by colleagues on both sides of the aisle.
 The funeral for Rep. Hartridge was attended by the President, Cabinet members, Justices of the Supreme Court and other dignitaries.
 Hartridge was buried in Laurel Grove Cemetery in Savannah.
-The French-speaking American author Julien Green was his grandson.
+The French-speaking American author Julien Green and Savannah preservationist Walter Hartridge were his grandsons.